How fiber internet can help your WiFi signal

 WiFi speeds depend on various factors, including the type of router, the number of connected devices, the distance from the router, and potential sources of interference.
 While modern WiFi standards (such as WiFi 6) can achieve impressive speeds, they generally cannot match the sheer speed of fiber internet.

-To experience the true speed of fiber internet, you need to connect your computer to the network physically with an Ethernet cable.
-As soon as your internet connects to WiFi, it will begin to lose speed, and it will continue to lose speed the father it has to travel and depending on how many walls (and floors and ceilings) are in the way.
+To experience the true speed of fiber internet, you’ll need to connect your computer to the network physically with an Ethernet cable.
+As soon as your internet connects to WiFi, it will begin to lose speed, and it will continue to lose speed the farther it has to travel.
+You may need a WiFi extender to get the signal out to every corner of the house, especially if it’s a large home and one with many thick walls.

 Fiber and WiFi are better together